joric/bayes/README.md

 * likehood = p(F1|C) * ... * p(Fn|C)

 If posterior hits a certain margin, e.g. 0.99, we consider that questioning is done.
-Otherwise we pick features that decrease entropy in all the possible cases, both for YES and NO and everything in between.
+Otherwise we pick features that decrease entropy in all possible cases, both for YES and NO and everything in between.
-To determine the best question we have to calculate results for all the possible outcomes and calculate entropy sum across all the classes, which is:
+To determine the best question we have to calculate results for all possible outcomes and calculate entropy sum across all classes, which is:

 entropy = -posterior * log(posterior)